kodamap/object_detection_demo/README.md

 ## What's this

-This is Object detection demo for MobileNet-SSD on NCS2 with Raspberry Pi.
+This is Object detection(MobileNet-SSD) and Face detection demo on NCS2 with Raspberry Pi.

 You can do followings:
-* Object Detection(MobileNet-SSD).
+* Object Detection(MobileNet-SSD)
 * Face Detection and Face analytics (Age/Gender, Emotion, Head Pose, Facial Landmarks)
-* Change inference mode (async/sync)
+* Switch inference mode (async/sync)
-* Rotate frame (x-axis, y-axis, both-axis)
+* Flip frame (x-axis, y-axis, both-axis)

 Youtube Link